 Magister Wen continued her rumination while Gwen digested the scholar's hypothesis.

-“I am going to tell you something that’s a few academic ranks above your means to know,” Wen began again.
-“The 'Tier' System, also known as the Imperial Metric System, is imperfect.
-The visual manifestations that we have come to accept as the norm, as well as the indexes commonly used, are merely numeric simplifications of a complex phenomenon.”
+"I am going to tell you something that's a few academic ranks above your means to know," Wen began again.
+"The 'Tier' System, also known as the Imperial Metric System, is imperfect.
+The visual manifestations we have come to accept as the norm are merely numeric simplifications."

-Magister Wen had expected Gwen to be flummoxed.
+Magister Wen looked to be expecting her to be baffled.
 Finding no perplexion, she raised an eyebrow.

 "Can you explain?"
 Wen tested her test subject.